-Generally speaking, palewave colors follow a muted and industrial color scheme but it shouldn’t seem limiting at all.
-You can play with neutral colors like beige, baby pink, light blue, lime green, etc. The colors are pleasing to eyes and not too bold.
+Generally speaking, pale waves colors follow a muted and industrial color scheme but it shouldn’t seem to limit at all.
+You can play with neutral colors like beige, baby pink, light blue, lime green, etc. The colors are pleasing to the eyes and not too bold.
 The idea is to keep it minimal and sophisticated.

 You don’t need professional guidance to look effortlessly cool in palewave style; however, it might be confusing to select the best palewave pieces for yourself if you don’t know what exactly you’re looking for and how you want to use it.

-Now what is included in pastel colors?
-Well, the list starts from stormy sky, bark, limestone and ends with olive, mushroom, fawn and deep sea shades.
-Join the palewave movement and create the super cool and relaxed aesthetics by using a blend of these colors.
+Now, what is included in pastel colors?
+Well, the list starts with stormy sky, bark, limestone and ends with olive, mushroom, fawn and deep-sea shades.
+Join the palewave movement and create super cool and relaxed aesthetics by using a blend of these colors.